 - 2 tbsp red wine or balsamic vinegar

-- 6 pitted dates, each sliced into 4 pieces
+- 6 pitted dates, each sliced into 4 pieces (or diced dried apricots!)

 - To Serve: A dollop of your favourite yoghurt onto each portion!